What are my options for adhesive?

 It depends.
 The full screen includes the LCD display and the glass touch digitizer which is fused together.
 The existing adhesive on the phone will be sufficient, but it may be handy if you have to scrape all the original adhesive off when opening the device.
 You may also want it to create a more tight "closer to waterproof" seal.

-For iPhones you need some kind of adhesive.
+For iPhones and iPad you need adhesive to hold the battery.
 For other phones like Galaxy, it is not necessary.
-For iPhones there is a specially designed battery adhesive strips to hold the battery in place and allow future removal easier.
-The iPhone frame adhesive is also helpful to reseal your device after opening.
+For iPhones and iPad there is a specially designed battery adhesive strips to hold the battery in place and allow future removal easier.
+The screen frame adhesive is also helpful to reseal your device after opening.

 2mm Adhesive Tape Strips